2.1.6. Streaming

 It is possible that an Antivirus program might block the desktop client.
 If you experience this issue, we recommend whitelisting the Streaming Client folder.

-3. The running application automatically detects boards on the network if streaming is running on them.
+3. Once the Desktop application is running it automatically detects boards on the network, if the Streaming Application is running on them.
 The boards and the client must be on the same network.

 ../../../_images/qt2.png